 CSBP submitted that the appropriate basis for an USP from which the NIP is derived is an average of the Australian industry's weighted average selling prices, preferably over a three-year period prior to the commencement of the investigation period.
+163

-CSBP further submitted that the impact of the dumped exports from China, Sweden and Thailand was evident during 2017 and beyond (including in 2018), and as the dumped imports from Sweden and Thailand held only minor shares of the total import volume prior to 2017, it is CSBP's view that the selling prices in the Australian market prior to the investigation period would be unaffected by the dumped exports to Australia.
+CSBP further submitted that the impact of the dumped goods exported from China, Sweden and Thailand was evident during 2017 and beyond (including in 2018), and as the dumped imports from Sweden and Thailand held only minor shares of the total import volume prior to 2017, it is CSBP's view that the selling prices in the Australian market prior to the investigation period would be unaffected by the dumped exports to Australia.

-Orica submitted that the USP should be based on weighted average market selling prices prior to the investigation period.
-Orica further submitted that, where the Commission cannot determine a market based price for a USP, it could have regard the 'undumped' price of goods imported from Russia.
+Orica submitted that the USP should be based on a weighted average of market selling prices prior to the investigation period.
+Orica further submitted that, where the Commission cannot determine a market based price for a USP, it could have regard to the 'undumped' price of goods imported from Russia.
+164